Bookmark with: What are these?

 The Physical Networks

-There are 3 physical, independent networks in France.
-Orange and SFR offer the best cover.
-Whether the SFR or Orange network suits you best depend on local conditions.
-SFR provides the best cover in TGV trains while only Orange covers the whole of Monaco.
-Orange generally seems to provide a more complete cover of the territory.
+There are four physical, independent networks in France.
+Only Orange covers the whole of Monaco.
 If you have a bad signal where you are, a swap to another network may solve the problem.
 If you have signed a contract with an engagement preventing you from cancelling the first 12 or 24 months (typical if a phone is included) and you find out that you don't have a signal at home, then you are entitled to cancel the contract anyway, but you must act quickly and send the cancellation by recorded letter with acknowledgement of receipt.
 When choosing an operator, take into account which physical network they use.
 You could ask neighbours which network gives them an acceptable signal.
 Roaming on another physical network than the one you're attached to is impossible in France.
 Only if you have a foreign SIM card can you roam between the French networks, depending on the agreements between the operators.

-On the following three sites, you can study your local cover for the three physical networks:
+On the following three sites, you can study your local cover for the three physical networks.
+Free is still developing their network, using Orange's infrastructure in the meantime:

 Orange: http://couverture-reseau.orange.fr/france/netenmap.php